PShubhra/TODO_APP/README.md

 # TODO_APP
-A Todo app that track my development.
+A Todo app that I use to track my development.